HyperCubeMC/HyperFall/README.md

 To compile HyperFall, you need JDK8, git, bash, maven, and an internet connection.

-Clone this repo, run `./hyperfall b` from *bash*, get jar from HyperFall-Proxy/bootstrap/target/
+Clone this repo, run `./hyperfall b` from *bash*, and get the jar from HyperFall-Proxy/bootstrap/target/